WallarooLabs/blog.wallaroolabs.com/content/post/non-native-event-windowing.md

 #### Encoder

 On receipt of a summary message (which in our case is a `dict` of return codes and counts), we need to unpack the data inside it and create the lines of output.
-For simplicity, we will send a json-encoded version of the dictionary, which is human-readable.
+For simplicity, we will send a JSON-encoded version of the dictionary, which is human-readable.

 ```
 class Encoder(object):